Neznakomec/ml-project-transformers/README.md

 Project goals:

-1. Try to reproduce image encoding NN model.
+1. Try to reproduce image captioning NN model.

 2. Train the model on different datasets.